luisobo/Nocilla/README.md

 * At this moment only works with request made with `NSURLConnection`, but it's possible to extend Nocilla to support more HTTP libraries.
 Nocilla has been tested with [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [MKNetworkKit](https://github.com/MugunthKumar/MKNetworkKit)

 ## Installation
+_WIP_

+* Nocilla will be a [CocoaPod](http://cocoapods.org/) soon.
+* You should be able to add Nocilla to you source tree.
+If you are using git, consider using a `git submodule`

 ## Usage
+_Yes, the following code is valid Objective-C, or at least, it should be_

 The following examples are describe using [Kiwi](https://github.com/allending/Kiwi)

 #### Common parts